Skip to main content

 Major efforts of testing in Modern pentathlon are directed to Urine testing as these provide large spectrum of information, sufficient for general picture of situation

-As per September 2022, there are no Therapeutic Use exemptions (TUE) requested to UIPM TUE committee.
+In year 2022 there were no Therapeutic Use exemptions (TUE) requested to UIPM TUE committee.
+On national level total of 5 TUE has been granted, out of those 2 were granted long term.
 There were 2 whereabouts failures (one missed test, one filing failure) and there is no ADRV resulting to this date.

 Overview of Anti-Doping activities in 2017-2021